dhruvnigam93/dhruvnigam93.github.io/_posts/2021-10-30-lending-information-technology.md

 The formal SME credit cap was always huge in India.
 The current hypothesis is that given the advancements in technology, particularly pertaining to access and processing of information, we will be able to drastically reduce it.
 Whether the hypothesis translates to reality is anyone's guess, but it is highly likely that with the amount of capital and talent pursuing this very objective, there will be a lot of exciting things happening in this space over the next few years.

-[1] The market prices in a certain probability of default for each government which are implied by the price it pays to insure the debt to said government. payshttps://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/ctryprem.html
+[1] The market prices in a certain probability of default for each government which are implied by the price it pays to insure the debt to said government. https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/ctryprem.html

 [2] Traditionally credit worthy customers are served well via current institutions.
-THe reason is twofold.
+The reason is two fold.
 First, as incumbents, these institutions already have relationships and trust of these customers.
-Second, because of their relatively mature set up, these institutions can themselves raise money cheaper than new entrants, enabling them to lend at lower rates, attracting customers to them.
+Second, because of their relatively mature set up, these institutions can themselves raise money cheaper than new entrants, enabling them to lend at lower rates, attracting customers.

 [3] The reasons why this trade off is short term is because in the long term, the costs of taking high risks materialise when risky customers start to default and start to affect the long term profit.
 However, in the short term, when the risk has not materialised and everyone is still paying back on time, an illusion of high profit is created.